 "Roger out," said Jefferies, moving forward as Barry reactivated his cloaking module.
 Carefully, Jefferies stepped over the shadow, and surveyed the other side.
 "We're good," he said.
-The rest of us followed, and as I stepped over the ward, I felt the air humming around me, like pins and needles on my skin.
+The rest of us followed, and as my feet passed over the ward, I felt the air humming around me, like pins and needles on my skin.
 "Keep an eye out for any more.
 I don't want to know what those things really do."

 Barry took the lead again, and we crept forward at a noticeably slower pace, searching the ground for wards with every step as sleet began to patter against the trees overhead.

 "Lights," said Barry, stopping to look through his scope.
 We moved up behind him, and I began to see the flicker of torchlight in the distance as the terrain leveled out, a powerful wind howling against us.
 I raised my gun, peering through the scope and increasing the magnification to see the glowing outline of a man in robes, moving through the darkness beyond the trees.
 Jefferies motioned us onward, and we crept closer until we could see the cultist in the torchlight that danced before the mouth of a cave.
 He was wearing the skull of a caribou, bleeding runes carved into his skin.

 "Tanner, you're up," said Jefferies.
 "Make it quiet."